SawsanYusuf/uganda-cassava-disease-classifier/README.md

 ## Real-World Impact

-This project demonstrates how deep learning can support:
+This project demonstrates how Deep Learning can support agricultural sustainability by:

-* Early disease detection in agriculture
+* Enabling early disease detection in cassava crops

-* Reduction of crop loss
+* Supporting farmers in remote regions with automated diagnosis tools

-* Data-driven farming practices
+* Reducing crop loss and improving food security

-* Scalable AI-powered plant diagnostics
+* Providing a scalable foundation for mobile-based plant disease detection systems

-With further refinement and deployment, this system could be integrated into mobile-based diagnostic tools for farmers in low-resource environments.
+With further optimization and deployment, this model could be integrated into mobile applications to assist farmers in real-time crop monitoring.

 ## Future Improvements